-There are occasions where it is possible to get free coin in the form of Airdrops and Giveaways by following a project, being active in that particular community, sharing social media posts and other promotional tasks – this is more common than you might think and each project has its own set of rules and engagement – it is best to follow the projects Discord or Telegram group channels for info.
+There are occasions where it is possible to get free coin in the form of Airdrops and Giveaways by following a project, being active in that particular community, share social media posts and other promotional tasks – this is more common than you might think and each project has its own set of rules and engagement.

-Some emerging projects have a set of bounties as rewards for many different tasks such as the aforementioned social media tasks as well as more complex jobs such as building services including digital on and offline, if you are a coder in the right language then there are some very real possibilities and avenues that are available to you.
+Some emerging projects have a set of bounties as rewards for many different tasks such as the aforementioned social media tasks as well as more complex jobs such as building services including digital on and offline, if you are a coder in the right language then there are some possibilities and avenues available to you.

 Betting and gambling is one sure way of making or breaking your holdings.
 Wagerr (WGR) @ https://wagerr.com is a sports betting platform that covers not only mainstream sports of all sorts but esports too.
 There are many other betting platforms available on desktop PCs as well as mobile flat panel devices, make sure you understand how they work before placing any bet!

-Cloud mining is the same as physically having a mining device of some sort right in from of you but the difference is that you rent virtual space that translates to physical machines – there have been many scams in this sector, at the end of the day you are potentially buying something on-screen that may not even exist (it could just be a picture and could turn out to be a pyramid scheme…) – such memories and losses, XPY huh, anyhoo I have used Genesis mining for years and never had a problem check them out at https://www.genesis-mining.com/a/2478385
+Cloud mining is the same as physically having a mining device of some sort right in from of you but the difference is that you rent virtual space that translates to physical machines – there have been many scams in this sector, at the end of the day you are potentially buying something on-screen that may not even exist and could turn out to be a pyramid scheme…(such memories and losses, XPY huh), anyhoo I have used Genesis mining for years and never had a problem check them out at https://www.genesis-mining.com/a/2478385

 When a coin is released there can be a pre-sale where investors can pick up super cheap coin, sometimes with a scaled release (getting MOAR expensive as the coin release rounds progress) which is why it is better to get in early on these coin offerings) – do make sure to research the particular project for legitimacy as well as seeing if a final product is even possible or that the whole thing is made up with a pretty website and technicality to draw people in.
 Many have lost near kings ransoms to these fake projects so be super wary you do not end up with a bag full of useless coins.